 When Eddie travels to Italy, he brings back the best of Italian provisions, and also the European hospitality, which he describes as “second to none.”
 It helps that Eddie has known many of his customers since he was 10 years old, when he started helping his father in the shop.

-Each generation of Teitels have brought something new.
+Each generation of Teitel’s have brought something new.
 The first generation opened the store.
 The second opened the wholesale business.
 When the third generation took over, there was one truck and now there are eight.
-Jean, the oldest brother who was a merchant marine, applies his discipline to keep their warehouse across the street in order.
+Jean, the oldest brother and a former merchant marine, applies his discipline to keep their warehouse across the street in order.
 Michael, the middle brother and a chef of 35 years, loves to share recipes with people who come in.

 As for the next generation?
 Eddie’s son, who was recently bar mitzvahed, helps in the store on the weekends.
 Before he joins the family business full-time, his father will make sure he has a college education.

-This past February, Teitel Brothers was honored by the New York City Department of Small Businesses as one of 10 century-old establishments across the five boroughs that have proven to be a permanent neighborhood fixture between 1878 and 1920, along with the famous appetizing spot, Russ & Daughters.
+This past February, Teitel Brothers was honored by the New York City Department of Small Businesses as one of 10 century-old establishments across the five boroughs.
+The neighborhood fixtures, all established between 1878 and 1920, include the famous appetizing spot, Russ & Daughters.

 Teitel Brothers is more than a store.
 It is a glimpse into the history of Jewish New Yorkers, the discrimination they faced, and their resistance to such hate — all preserved in cans of tomato sauce, aged salami, and an almost century-old mosaic.